SimbaBlock/slppp/slppp-template.md

 ## Template ID
 ```
-The Service is identified by sha256 the create blockdrive transaction outputscript which is referred as `template_id`.
+The Service is identified by sha256 the create blocktemplate transaction outputscript which is referred as `template_id`.
 ```

 ## Transaction Detail